 On Sept.
 20, Louisiana Attorney General Jeff Landry joined Greaver’s boss, Covington Police Chief Tim Lentz, and several other police chiefs from the north shore to announce another initiative to prevent overdose deaths and help people struggling with opioid addiction.

 “The ability to impact this epidemic is going to come from multi-dimensional endeavors and, believe you me, these gentlemen and their officers are seeing this epidemic every day on our streets,” Landry said.

-This new weapon comes in the form of a large metal box, meant to be an anonymous way for the community to drop off un-used or old prescription drugs, as opposed to throwing them in the trash to be picked up by someone else, or flushing them down toilets, which puts the chemicals from the drugs in our water systems.
+This new weapon comes in the form of a large metal box, meant to be an anonymous way for the community or drop off un-used or old prescription drugs.
 They’re touted as a year-round way to keep pills away from curious children, experimental teens and desperate users.
 It also keeps pills from being disposed in a way that could contaminate the environment.